 MSM is a sulfur compound used as a key ingredient in a number of dog joint supplements due to its benefits to canine mobility, discussed below.
+It's one of the best mobility-supporting natural ingredients that experts know of.

 MSM occurs naturally and enters your dog's system through their diet, but the levels present in your dog might not be enough to support optimal health.
-For that reason, a supplement with MSM can be beneficial to dogs experiencing mobility issues.
+For that reason, a natural supplement with MSM can be beneficial to dogs experiencing mobility issues.

 What is MSM for Dogs?